openstack-archive/collectd-openstack-plugins/README.rst

    https://collectd.org/
 * Information on how collectd is enabled for Openstack: https://01.org/openstack/blogs/emmalfoley/2016/collectd-enabling-openstack
-* Presentation on how collectd, Ceilometer and DPDK work together: https://www.youtube.com/watch?v=BdebhsBFEJs
+* Presentation on how collectd, ceilometer and DPDK work together: https://www.youtube.com/watch?v=BdebhsBFEJs

 Features
 --------

 * Gnocchi plugin (for collectd)
-  ** Store collectd metrics in Gnocchi
+  ** Store collectd metrics in gnocchi
 * Aodh plugin (for collectd)
-  ** Forward collectd notifications to Aodh
+  ** Forward collectd notifications to aodh
 * Devstack plugin (for deploying the contents of this repo) ** Configure and deploy plugins
   ** Build collectd from source